-This course will enable you to develop the methodological expertise to analyse social data, as well as the analytical capability to identify and engage with social policy debates.
-You will develop specific skills relevant to a variety of professions as well as critical thinking, which is prized in graduate employment.
+This course will enable you to develop the methodological expertise to analyse social data, and the analytical capability to identify and engage with crime and social policy debates.
+You will also develop specific skills relevant to a variety of professions as well as critical thinking, which is prized in graduate employment.
+These skills are highly sought after and Graduates have entered these fields and many others upon graduation: